okuvshynov/b63/README.md

 ## Motivation
 Why was it built, given that quite a few already exist?
-- quick and easy benchmarking for C, which resembles C++ libraries like [google benchmark](https://github.com/google/benchmark) or [folly/benchmark](https://github.com/facebook/folly/blob/master/folly/docs/Benchmark.md);
+- quick and easy benchmarking for C, not C++ only;
 - benchmarking is usually associated with measuring wall time, CPU time or CPU cycles.
 I needed other 'counters' as well, specifically:
   - completely custom measurements, like 'number of hash collisions';
   - CPU Performance Monitoring Unit counters, like the number of cache misses and branch mispredictions;